plopezgit/Happy_Bug_Fixing_Path_Part_1/README.md

 - [ ] Dig into the code.Depending on the solution, and depending on how well you know that codebase, this will vary in how much time and effort this will take.

 > You might see a bug and immediately know where to start looking.
 Or you may not have a clue.
 Or you may know it’s not going to be a single place that contains the problem, but rather a combination of things that are working together that needs to be fixed.
 Obviously, each solution and each bug is different, and it’s hard to prescribe an approach that will fit all, but there are some general principles that might help.
-[REF](https://jamie-burns.medium.com/a-short-guide-to-fixing-bugs-in-software-764fc31bb0e5)
+[Ref: Jaime Burns](https://jamie-burns.medium.com/a-short-guide-to-fixing-bugs-in-software-764fc31bb0e5)

 - [ ] Use debugging.
 - [ ] Make notes.
 Note: the different cases you’re testing with, the areas of code you’re suspicious of, or that you’re happy are working correctly